nosoop/DistributableMarketeeringTool/README.md

 On the To-Do
 ------------
-  * Re-add features including friends list modifications and chat logging.
-  * Update to reflect changes in SteamTrade-Java.
+  * Update to reflect changes in SteamTrade-Java, namely for currencies.
+Stackables soon, too.
-  * Add direct support for the steamLogin token to bypass weblogin.
-(Well, that, and reimplement the old authentication method for those that actually have it working.
-It sure as hell doesn't on mine.)
+  * Reimplement the old authentication method for those that actually have it working.
+It sure as hell doesn't on mine.
   * Import sentry files from an installed client to skip SteamGuard, using [the JSON conversion library](https://github.com/nosoop/vdf-json-java) to read where the sentryfile is, of course.
   * Create a lightweight project revolving around Steam web chat and trade offers?
 It looks as if we're headed down that route, anyways.